 The process took about 2.5 weeks - a little longer than our traditional process would have taken.
-But at that point, I realized how much a picture is worth.
+But at that point, our preconstruction team realized how much a picture is worth.
 In the 3D image, you can see all of the returns - a detail that inexperienced estimators can miss.
-And to her credit, Rachel admitted to me she had missed them in her initial estimate as we were validating the budget.
-Fortunately, we were able to use Rachel's model in the interview to win the project and later on the project itself.
+And to her credit, Rachel admitted she had missed them in her initial estimate as she was validating the budget.
+Rachel's model was used in the interview to win the project and later on the project itself.

 What started as a simple challenge effectively turned our estimating process on its head.
 And it wasn't one of our senior leaders who came up with the idea.
 It was a young Millennial who launched model-based estimating at Pepper.

 Model-based estimating uses a 3D model instead of the traditional 2D drawings to extract quantities and develop a project cost estimate.
 You'll also see it referred to as 5D BIM.

 Early-on, whether during the project pursuit or upon award of the project, we put together an estimate to validate the budget.
 Often little information is provided.
 We've been given a program description or conceptual drawing in the form of a "napkin sketch" or a couple of exterior pictures or renderings, like the one below.